akshitagupta15june/Face-X/Face-Obstruction-Detection/readme.md

 - **Glasses:** This class includes images where the subjects are wearing glasses.
 This does not distinguish between prescription glasses, reading glasses, or any other specific types of glasses.

 - **Hand:** Images where the subject's hand or someone else's hand is obstructing the face are included in this category.
-This class is irrespective of the reason for the hand's presence, be it for posing, accidentally, or intentionally covering the face.
+This class is irrespective of the reason for the hand's presence, posing, accidentally, or intentionally covering the face.

-- **Mask:** This class includes images where the subjects are wearing any form of facial mask.
-This ranges from medical masks to different styles of masks used for health or fashion purposes.
-Religious or cultural masks are specifically excluded from this class to avoid potential misclassification or disrespect.
+- **Mask:** This class primarily includes images where the subjects are wearing masks typically associated with health protection, such as medical masks or masks that attach behind the ears.
+Masks used for fashion purposes are also included if they bear similarity to these health-related masks in form and function.
+However, religious or cultural masks are intentionally excluded from this class to avoid potential misclassification or disrespect.

 - **None:** The 'none' class includes images where there is no visible obstruction to the face.
-These images serve as a 'control group' against which the model can learn to distinguish instances of obstruction.
+These images serve as a 'control group' against which the model can learn to distinguish between different instances of obstruction.

-- **Other:** The 'other' class acts as a catch-all category for obstructions that don't fit into the other classes.
+- **Other:** The 'other' class acts as an all-for category for obstructions that don't fit into the other classes.
 This includes but is not limited to objects, clothing items, or unconventional items that might obstruct the face.

 - **Sunglasses:** This class is specifically for images where subjects are wearing sunglasses.
 Despite being a type of glasses, sunglasses were given a separate class due to their distinct visual characteristics and the different contexts in which they are worn.